gluonhq/wave-app/DEVELOPMENT.md

 About Signal
 ------------

-[Signal] (https:/signal.org) is an encryption tool enabling end-to-end encryption.
+[Signal](https:/signal.org) is an encryption tool enabling end-to-end encryption.
 Messages sent via the Signal Protocol are encrypted by the sender, and decrypted by the recipient, using a combination of clever techniques including [Extended Triple Diffie-Hellman](https://signal.org/docs/specifications/x3dh/)